jitendrakumar137815/Vrinda-Store-Sales-Report-2022/README.md

 and grow more sales in the upcoming years.

 # Steps Followed:
-# 1 data loading into Excel:
+# 1 Data loading into Excel:
 load data into excel of vrinda Store for the year 2022.
-# 2.data cleaning:
+# 2.Data cleaning:
 Using Excel to clean the data.
  <br>
 We have 'Men' and 'M' in our data for the Men ,So using 'replace' fixed it.
 Andthe same for 'Women' and 'W'.   <br>